ozontech/kelp/README.md

     // optional, color tokens from enum class "enumColorTokensEnabled": true,
   },
+  // Rendering values of paddings, corner radii and other tokens of the design system
+  // in inlay hints next to their usage in code "inlayHints": {
+    "enabled": true,
+    // optional, if true, enum tokens are also supported "enums": true
+  },
   // Rendering design system icons in the code completion and gutter (where breakpoints are).
   // Like with regular Android resources.
   // This feature: